Estimated reading time: 7 minutes

 Generally speaking, people who attend classes online or otherwise can expect a year’s commitment to a program.
 This program will teach you the skills required to succeed in the career and may end in a certificate needed for many medical assistant positions.

-For those interested in healthcare but lack the time, money, and commitment to do a much longer program, this is an appealing choice.
+For those interested in healthcare but lack the time, money, and commitment to do much longer progress.
 Not everyone can go to medical school or even a 4-year nursing program.
 This is an accessible avenue into a healthcare career.

 What Should You Consider When Choosing a Program?